shehzebnasim95-spec/my-intune-training/README.md

 ## Managing secure access.

-In my tenant I decided it would be a best practice to enable TAP and MFA.
-Instead of having passwords that it admins track, When a user is created a TAP is generated and the user changes their own password the first time they sign in.
+In my tenant I decided it would be a best practice to enable OTP and MFA.
+When a user is created a OTP is generated and the user changes their own password the first time they sign in.
 I then registered every user to have MFA for an added layer of safety.